Juskocode/SpaceEscape/docs/README.md

 > This is a list of the implemented features of the game

+- **Main Menu** - The game has a main mainMenu, that can be accessed by pressing the escape key.
+The main mainMenu has the following options:
+  - **New Game** - Starts a new game.
+  - **Load Game** - Starts the game in the previous scene, paused.
+  - **Scores** - Displays the scores of the game
+  - **Instructions** - Displays the instructions of the game.
+  - **Exit** - Exits the game.
+- **Pause Screen** - The game can be paused by pressing the escape key, and the game can be resumed by selecting the 'Resume' option in the menu.
+The player can also exit the game by selecting the 'Exit' option and restart the game by selecting the 'Restart' option.
+- **Game Over Screen** - The game displays a game over screen when the player reaches 0 hp, the score of the player and the distance achieved will be stored in the scores.

+### PLANNED FEATURES

+> This section is similar to the previous one but should list the features that are not yet implemented.
+Instead of screenshots you should include GUI mock-ups for the planned features.

 - **Player** - The game as a playable character, wich is a space ship.
 The player can be controlled by using reserved keys:
   - **Movement** - The player can move by pressing "a" key the player moves right, and by pressing "d" key the player move left, the player also as a special move the slide, you can performe that by pressing "shift", this ability has a cooldown, the player becames untouchable during a short time.
   - **Shot** - The player as the hability to shot by pressing the "j" key, and also he can drop bombs by pressing "k" key.